gaurav210233/simple-hyprland/docs/basic_configuration.md

 }
 ```

-### Keybindings
+#### 7. Keybindings
-Set up keybindings for efficient workflow management.
+Configure keybindings for efficient workflow management.
+Note that these bindings are crucial as we haven't yet configured an application launcher.
-This will be important for now, as you do not have any application launcher, so you will need to remember the keybindings for some time (you will learn them eventually).

-Try to make meaningful binds like T for terminal, B for browser, C for code, F for file manager, and Q for quit.
+**Pro Tip:** Try to make meaningful binds like T for terminal, B for browser, C for code, F for file manager, and Q for quit.

 You might want to change the volume and brightness of your system.
 To do that, install the following software:

 ```
-# Install brightnessctl to adjust brightness
+# Brightness control
 pacman -S brightnessctl

-# Install pamixer to handle volume
+# Volume control
 pacman -S pamixer
 ```

-After installing the required software, add the following binds:
+After installing the utilities, add the following bindings:

 ```
 $mainMod = SUPER